suchov/manager-path/ei.md

 Most large companies today have employed trained psychologists to develop what are known as “competency models” to aid them in identifying, training, and promoting likely stars in the leadership firmament.
 The pshychologists have also developed such models for lower- level positions.
-And in recent years, I have analyzed competency models from 188 compannes.
+And in recent years, I have analyzed competency models from 188 companies.

 In carrying out this work, my objective was to determine which personal capabilities drove outstanding performance within these organizations, and to what degree they did so.